• Skip to primary navigation

 Like many young women in the latter 19th century, Nellie chose teaching, one of the few vocations then open to females.
 January 1890 saw Nellie instructing 37 students at the South Side School across the Truckee River from Reno.
 Sixty-five dollars per month must have seemed like a great deal of money for a young woman of 19, and her “fortunes” were to increase the next academic year.
 While teaching third grade at Reno’s elementary school, Nellie’s monthly salary had increased to 70 dollars.
 In June 1892, after having taught fourth grade for one year, Nellie apparently had enough of the pedagogical profession.

-Impressed by her brother’s success as a dentist, Helen followed in his footsteps in 1894, moved to San Francisco, and enrolled at the University of California.
-Two years later, there were two dentists in the Rulison family, David practicing in Reno, and Helen in San Francisco while her younger brother Frederick attended California Dental College.
-A new Nevada State Board of Dental Examiners was appointed on April 10, 1905 which included Helen Rulison.
+Impressed by her brother’s success as a dentist, Helen followed in his footsteps in 1894, moved to San Francisco, and enrolled at the University of California College of Dentistry.
+She received her Certificate on August 5, 1897.
+Soon there were two dentists in the Rulison family, David practicing in Reno, and Helen in San Francisco while her younger brother Frederick attended California Dental College.
+Helen came to Reno in 1899 at the request of her brother David Rulison, to cover his dental practice while he was in Honolulu.
+A new Nevada State Board of Dental Examiners was appointed on April 10, 1905, which included Helen Rulison.
 Helen found her career had been given a considerable boost with her membership on the board.

 Reno, Tonopah, and Goldfield were swept up in a mining boom in the first years of the 20th century.
 The smaller community of Reno included a total of 20 dentists, while more populous Goldfield had only 13.
 This discrepancy caused Helen to look southward for improved opportunities.
 Late in 1906, Helen boarded the south-bound Southern Pacific train for Esmeralda County’s golden mecca.
 She hung out her shingle at the San Jose Hotel – soon to be renamed the Gray-Craig Hotel – in November 1906.
 She advertised in the local newspapers that crown and bridge work were her specialties.
 While living there she speculated on the Goldfield stock market in hopes of instant wealth.
 Although she made no fortune, apparently Helen did well with her investments.